Yasumoto/talks/2022/07/cloud_native_homelab.md

 Infrastructure as a Service (IaaS)

-We need to understand how to work with both:
+We need to understand how to work with:

 * Hardware
 * Booting